 Chervil plants reach 12 to 24 inches in height.
 Caring for indoor chervil plants should include frequent clipping of the new growth on the top of the plant.
 Clippings of the plant are best used fresh.
 Regular trimming of top leaves makes the plant bushier and more attractive and slows the tendency of growing chervil indoors to bolt.

 If bolting happens often when growing chervil indoors, start new plantings every few weeks to maintain a continuous supply.
 When plants seem to be going to seed quickly, decrease the sunlight and move the container to a cooler location.
 Use fresh seed for the best germination rate when growing indoor chervil plants.

 Companion plants for growing chervil indoors can include tarragon, chives and parsley, also used in the French fine herbes mix.
 Locate indoor chervil plants in the container so they can be shaded by the other herbs.

 Uses for Indoor Chervil Plants

 Growing chervil indoors, in or near the kitchen, makes it convenient to use the herb in many dishes you may be preparing.
 Now that you’ve learned how to grow chervil indoors, use clippings often.
 The frilly leaves of chervil plants may be finely chopped and added to omelets or other egg dishes.
-Chervil flavors young vegetables, soups, salads, casseroles and a range of other recipes.
+Chervil flavors young vegetables, soups, salads, casseroles and a variety of other recipes.